DanielLin1986/TransferRepresentationLearning/README.md

 2) ExtractLearnedFeaturesAndClassification.py file is to obtain the function representations from the pre-trained LSTM network.
 It also includes the code for training a random forest classifier based on the obtained function representations as features.
 3) CodeMetrics.py file is to train a random forest classifier based on the selected 23 code metrics.

-Please be noted that the paper is still under revision, therefore the data files are stored as zip files protected with passwords except the FFmpeg project.
+Please be noted that the paper is still under revision, therefore, the data files are stored as zip files protected with passwords except the FFmpeg project.
 All the data will be available once the paper is accepted.
 Thank you!